The Inverse Velocity Force and Automotive Physics: Transmissions

 Suppose we are given a device that can produce the force $F(v)$ at speed $v$, but are unsatisfied with this force function and would like a different one, but without extensively modifying the device or supplementing it with an additional source of energy to do so.
-If we connect it to the input port of a simple machine of mechanical advantage $N$, the simple machine will produce a force $\tilde{F}=N F(v)$ at speed $\tilde{v}=v/N$ at the output port.
-Expressing the output force $\tilde{F}$ as a function of the output speed $\tilde{v}$ we obtain,
+If we connect it to the input port of a simple machine of mechanical advantage $N$, the simple machine will produce a force $\tilde{F}=N F(v)$ at speed $\tilde{v}=v/N$ at its output port.
+Expressing the output force $\tilde{F}$ as a function of the output speed $\tilde{v}$ we obtain

-Fig. \ref{constEngineForce} gives an example of an input force function that has a limited range punctuated with a sharp velocity cutoff.
-The output force function for a variety of values of $N$ are given in Fig. \ref{constTransmissionForce}. $N>1$ increases the force while decreasing the range while $N<1$ decreases the force while increasing the range.\footnote{This must be true as the transformation preserves the area: $\int_0^\infty Nf(Nx)dx =\int_0^\infty f(x) dx$.} \\
+Fig. \ref{constEngineForce} gives an example of an input force function that has a limited range punctuated by a sharp velocity cutoff.
+The output force function for a variety of values of $N$ is given in Fig. \ref{constTransmissionForce}. $N>1$ increases the force while decreasing its speed range while $N<1$ decreases the force while increasing its speed range.\footnote{This must be true as the transformation preserves the area: $\int_0^\infty Nf(Nx)dx =\int_0^\infty f(x) dx$.} \\

-A transmission is a device that allows $N$ to have different values for different speeds, i.e., $N=N(\tilde{v})$.
+A \textit{transmission} is a device that allows $N$ to have different values for different speeds, i.e., $N=N(\tilde{v})$.
 By having such freedom a variety of transformations are possible.
-For example the discrete selection
+For example, the discrete selection

-creates the staircase-shaped force function shown in Fig. \ref{constComboForce}.
-When $N(\tilde{v})$ is piecewise constant like this we call each different piece a selected gear. \\
+creates the staircase-shaped force function shown in Fig. \ref{constComboForce}, when $F(v)$ is as shown in Fig. \ref{constEngineForce}.
+When $N(\tilde{v})$ is piecewise constant like this we call each different piece a selected \textit{gear}. \\

-Suppose the original force function $F(v)$ has maximum power delivery at $v^*$, i.e. $P(v)=F(v)v$ is maximized at $v^*$.
-Then there is a universal choice for $N(\tilde{v})$ that will not only produce the $C/\tilde{v}$ force function but constitutes the maximum possible force function achievable by any transmission:
+Suppose the original force function $F(v)$ has maximum power delivery at $v^*$, i.e. $P(v)=F(v)v$ is maximized at $v=v^*$.
+Then there is a universal choice for $N(\tilde{v})$ (continuous rather than piecewise) that not only produces the $C/\tilde{v}$ force but delivers the maximum possible force achievable by any transmission:

 which, plugging into Eq. \eqref{transformeqn} causes the transformed force to become